|

 too."
 Conscious clearly had the Cacci Dai on Her mind.
 "Is

-Conscious was gone.
-It was his extension into an unnatural time
+responsibility.
+It was his extension into an unnatural time and

 MANTRA & KOR